distractor/PandaTime/Readme.md

 # PandaTime
-A simple application that measures up time.
+A simple application that measures up time written in c++.